FusionComputingLab/freegsnke/examples/README.md

 These example Jupyter notebooks are intended to be the **first port of call for new users** trying to get up to speed with the basics of simulating Grad-Shafranov (GS) equilibria using FreeGSNKE (the numberings represent approximately increasing complexity!).
 Most examples will use a MAST-U-like tokamak machine, unless otherwise specified.

-When choosing an equilibrium solution domain, ensure the limiter contour lies strictly inside the rectangular grid defined by `Rmin`, `Rmax`, `Zmin`, and `Zmax`.
-The limiter does not need to enclose the active coils or passive structures, but it must be contained by the solver domain because limiter-boundary flux interpolation is used for limited plasmas.

 | Example notebook | Purpose | Who can use it? |
 | ------ | ------ | ------ |
 | Example 00 | Learn how to build a generic tokamak object. | Anyone |